CS 429: Spring, 2014

 Slideset 12: Datapath I

 Tests:There will be three in-class exams of approximately one hour each.
 See the schedule for dates.
-I will drop the lowest of these three in-class exams.
-There will also be a three-hour final exam on Wednesday, December 11, from 7-10pm, in ART 1.102.
-That's the day and time determined by the registrar for a class in our time slot.
-Please don't make travel plans that will conflict with the final exam.
+There will be no makeups on in-class exams, but I will drop the lowest of these three scores.
+There will also be a three-hour final exam on the date and time prescribed by the registrar for a class in our time slot.
+That information will be available on the registrar's website later in the semester.
+Don't make travel plans that will conflict with the final exam.

 Assignments:Written homework will be assigned each week.
 It must be submitted to your TA by the end of your discussion section, and will not be accepted late.
 You may work together on written assignments.
 This is an easy 15% of your grade so make the most of it.